nixworks/public/news/2007/08/16/index.md

 ##### Russia
 ### [ The leaders of Russia, China and Iran use the forum of the Shanghai Cooperation Organisation to warn the United States not to become too heavily involved in Central Asia. ](/news/2007/08/16/the-leaders-of-russia-china-and-iran-use-the-forum-of-the-shanghai-cooperation-organisation-to-warn-the-united-states-not-to-become-too-he.md)
-_Context: Chinese, United States, Shanghai Cooperation Organisation, Russia, Central Asia, Iran_
+_Context: Shanghai Cooperation Organisation, Iran, United States, Chinese, Russia, Central Asia_

 ##### British government
 ### [ The British government is preparing to evacuate all Britons from Zimbabwe, about 22,000 people, due to increasing violence and shortage of food. ](/news/2007/08/16/the-british-government-is-preparing-to-evacuate-all-britons-from-zimbabwe-about-22-000-people-due-to-increasing-violence-and-shortage-of.md)
-_Context: British government, Zimbabwe_
+_Context: Zimbabwe, British government_

 ##### BirdLife International
 ### [ International conservation group BirdLife International launches a critical fundraising campaign to save 189 endangered species of birds. ](/news/2007/08/16/international-conservation-group-birdlife-international-launches-a-critical-fundraising-campaign-to-save-189-endangered-species-of-birds.md)
-_Context: BirdLife International, endangered species, bird_
+_Context: bird, BirdLife International, endangered species_

 ##### United States
 ### [ U.S. jihadist Jose Padilla is convicted on all counts of supporting terrorism. ](/news/2007/08/16/u-s-jihadist-josa-c-padilla-is-convicted-on-all-counts-of-supporting-terrorism.md)